How to submit

 Types of contributions

-ephemera publishes theoretical and empirical articles, which should be no longer than 8000 words.
-Submitted articles are double-blind peer-reviewed by at least two referees with academic expertise in the appropriate areas.
+ephemera publishes articles, which should be no longer than 8000 words.
+Articles should be based on original theoretical and/or empirical research, grounded in the relevant academic literature.
+Contributions submitted as articles are double-blind peer reviewed by at least two referees with academic expertise in the appropriate areas.

-In order to exploit the potential of the digital format of ephemera, we also encourage the submission of other media, such as photo essays, montages, short video clips and other artworks.
-Such formats enable the exploration of alternative representations and articulations of knowledge about organization.
+ephemera encourages the submission of other media, such as photo essays, video clips, sound files, and artworks.
+Such formats enable the exploration of alternative representations and articulations of knowledge.

 Guidelines for submission

 Since ephemera is run by a collective who organize the whole review, production and publishing process of the journal, we ask you to follow our guidelines in preparing your manuscript for submission.